bmc/ST2EmacsMiscellanea/README.md

 * *Ctrl-Alt-o* is bound to *Open File*, as is the more standard Emacs *Ctrl-x Ctrl-f* key sequence.
 * Pressing *Ctrl-s* repeatedly does not continue the incremental search.
   Use F3 for that.
-I'm sure there's a way to have *Ctrl-Alt-S* do what I want, perhaps by using contexts.
+There may be a way to have *Ctrl-s* do what I want, perhaps by using contexts.
 I'm not sure how to do that yet.

 ### Unexpected Oddities